Incoming Mobility | Students Opportunities

 When selecting courses to prepare your LA/OLA, ensure the following:

-Click on the magnifying glass icon and choose between “search a course,” “search for a teaching,” or “search by offer,” depending on your needs.
+Click on the magnifying glass icon and choose between “search a course,” “search for a teaching,” or “search by teacher,” depending on your needs.

 Remember to filter the information selecting the academic year during which your mobility is taking place.